How To Choose Happiness and Live No Other Way

 - Live in a safe environment.

-Here are a few things I do and believe help me be forever happy and give me the power to choose happiness even at the most trying times.
+Here are a few of the things I do and believe help me be forever happy and give me the power to choose happiness even at the most trying times.

 Accept Negative Feelings

-It’s essential because bad times will happen, and you will need to overcome them.
+It’s important because bad times will happen, and you will need to overcome them.
 More importantly, good times cause negative feelings almost as much as bad times, believe it or not.

-Almost every time you are experiencing good times, they are later accompanied by negative feelings brought on by the thought of the great times ending.
+Almost every time you experience good times, they are later accompanied by negative feelings seeping in, brought on by the thought of the great times ending.

-Learn to accept these negative feelings because they are as temporary as good ones.
+Learn to accept these negative feelings, for they are as temporary as good feelings.
 The longer you live, the more these feelings will enter and leave your existence.

 Show Gratitude

-That is where gratitude comes into play.
+That is where gratitude comes to play.
 There is always something to be grateful for.
-Happy people focus on the positive aspects of life rather than the negative.
+Happy people choose to focus on the positive aspects of life rather than the negative.

 Be grateful for everything in your life.
 Most of our problems are “First World Problems”.
 I just watched a YouTube video of a new Electric Vehicle review.

-They complained about how often they had to touch the display to adjust the steering wheel.
-I was screaming I would be happy to own the car.
+They were complaining about how many times they had to touch the display to adjust the steering wheel.
+I was screaming, I would be happy just to own the car.

-I am sure people in some remote parts would see a modern Electric Vehicle as magic or an alien spaceship.
-Those people are probably happy living in conditions the average poor American would die if they had to live in.
+I am sure there are people in some remote part of the world who would see a modern Electric Vehicle as magic or an alien spaceship.
+Those people are probably happy living in conditions that the average poor American would die if they had to live in.

 Again, be grateful for all you have, large and small, because EVERYTHING IS TEMPORARY.